Marketplace payments: The complete guide

 • How to power payments on your marketplace: If you're building a marketplace with Sharetribe, online payments are included in your subscription.
 If you're building a marketplace from scratch (or with software that doesn't include online payments), you need to choose the right payment provider and build the integration yourself.

-• Key marketplace payment requirements: In addition to split payments and delayed payouts, you need support for your location, currency, and payment methods, security and legal compliance, easy integration, and reasonable service costs.
+• Key payment requirements for marketplaces: In addition to split payments and delayed payouts, you need support for your location, currency, and payment methods, security and legal compliance, easy integration, and reasonable service costs.

 In the follow-up articles of the series, we'll help you to: